Washington DC Layoffs — April 2020

 |---|---|---|---|---|

-The most significant filing came from Trump Interational Hotel at its Washington DC facility, reporting 237 affected workers.
-Trump International Hotel & Tower Condominium dba Trump International Hotel & To followed with 237 workers.
+The largest notice was filed by Trump Interational Hotel at its Washington facility, reporting 237 affected workers.
+Trump International Hotel & Tower Condominium DBA Trump International Hotel & To followed with 237 workers.

-The numbers illustrate a mixed picture for Washington DC's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Washington DC's labor market, with activity diverging between monthly and annual comparisons.
 The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Washington DC.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Washington DC WARN notices, browse layoffs by state, or download the full dataset.